5.5 Inch Gun

 Historical information

 The 5.5 inch gun was a contemporary of the 25 pounder, entering service in May 1942.
 It saw a great deal of service during the Second World War with British and Canadian forces, throughout the later part of the Western Desert campaign in the Italian campaign and in the European theatre.
 Guns with the 21st Army Group fired over 2.6 million rounds between 'D' day and VE day.
 In Australian service the gun did not see service outside of Australia.
-The gun was designed to be towed by a Leyland 10-ton tractor which gave it good cross country mobility and allowed it to be brought into action by its 10 man crew in 3 to 5 minutes.
+The gun was designed to be towed by a Leyland 10-ton tractor which gave it good cross country mobility and allowed it to be brought into action by its 10 man detachment in 3 to 5 minutes.

 Details